If you are on the lookout for a great place to take a one or two day trip, why not visit Johor Bahru, Malaysia?

 Well, today I’m going to guide you.

 How To Go To JB Sentral From Singapore

 There are several transport options to choose to get to JB Sentral from Singapore.
-Travellers or visitors can reach there by public bus, self-drive, train (shuttle tebrau), public taxi or private car.
+Travellers or visitors can reach there by private car, public bus, self-drive, train (shuttle Tebrau) and public taxi.

 A bus trip from Kranji to JB Sentral might take from 40 minutes to 2 hours – it depends on traffic conditions.